-Henbit (Lamium amplexicaule) is a sparsely hairy winter annual with greenish to purplish, tender, square stems.
+Henbit (Lamium amplexicaule) is a sparsely hairy, winter annual weed with greenish to purplish, tender, square stems.
 Its opposite leaves are broadly egg shaped with bluntly toothed margins and prominent veins on the underside.
-Upper leaves are sessile (directly attached to the stem) and lower leaves have petioles.
+Upper leaves are sessile (directly attached to the stem), and lower leaves have petioles.
 It has a fibrous root system and can grow to a height of 16 inches.
-Henbit’s distinctive flowers are reddish purple in color with darker coloring in spots on lower petals.
-It flowers in the spring with the flowers arranged in whorls in the upper leaves.
+Henbit’s distinctive flowers are reddish-purple with darker coloring in spots on lower petals.
+It blooms in the spring with the flowers arranged in whorls in the upper leaves.

 Henbit is found throughout most of South Carolina.
 It most commonly occurs in open disturbed sites, often in fields and along roadsides.
 It is also found in home lawns.

 Henbit is commonly confused with purple deadnettle (Lamium purpureum).
-However, purple deadnettle has upper leaves that are triangular, occur on petioles, and are distinctly red or purple-tinted, unlike the upper leaves of henbit.
+However, purple deadnettle has triangular upper leaves, on petioles, and distinctly red- or purple-tinted, unlike the upper leaves of henbit.

 Henbit is a winter annual, broadleaf weed that reproduces by seed that germinate in the fall or winter.
 Henbit grows during any period of warm weather that occurs in winter.
 Other than unusual warm weather periods, it remains somewhat dormant during the winter.
 Henbit resumes growth and produces seed in the spring and dies as temperatures increase in late spring and early summer.

 A dense, vigorous turf is the best way to reduce the encroachment of henbit.
 First, select a turfgrass cultivar adapted for your area, and then properly fertilize, mow, and water to encourage dense growth.
+Water the lawn deeply but as infrequently as possible in the fall, as weed seeds need soil surface moisture to germinate.
 For more information on growing healthy turfgrass, see HGIC 1201, Fertilizing Lawns; HGIC 1205, Mowing Lawns; and HGIC 1207, Watering Lawns.

 In landscape beds, henbit can be hand dug and suppressed with the use of mulch.
-A 3-inch mulch layer is ideal to reduce weed growth.
+A 3-inch mulch layer is ideal for reducing weed growth.

 In Lawns: Cultural controls should be implemented before applying herbicides for henbit control.
-However, after taking steps to modify lawn care techniques, a chemical control may still be necessary to further reduce a henbit population.
-Herbicides should be carefully chosen according to turf species and all label instructions followed.
+However, chemical control may still be necessary after modifying lawn care techniques to further reduce a henbit population.
+Herbicides should be carefully chosen according to turf species, and all label instructions followed.
 Chemical controls for henbit should be applied in fall or early spring for best results.
 Keep in mind that herbicide effectiveness is reduced as weeds mature.